noahitall/PimGarden/README.md

 - Groups can receive interactions that propagate to all members
 - Track group membership changes

+### Notification Features
+- Birthday reminders with customizable advance notice
+- Schedule notifications to be delivered at optimal times
+- Support for notification channels on Android
+- Background notification task for reliable delivery

 ### Settings
 - Customize interaction score settings with decay factors and decay types
 - Adjust how quickly interaction scores decay over time
 - Developer options for database maintenance (in dev mode)
+- Feature flag toggles for experimental features

 ## Technical Improvements